Work-Life Balance is a Myth

 - Acknowledge to yourself that you have one life, not several lives that can be compartmentalized.

 - Acknowledge that events and circumstances will drive our engagement and attention level.
 If there is a family crisis, more of our time, attention and energy will be directed to the family problem.
 If we are in a crunch mode at work, more our time, attention and focus will be directed at work.
-Our time and attention, focus and execution will ebb and flow based upon life events and circumstances.
+Our time and attention, focus, and execution will ebb and flow based upon life events and circumstances.

 - Once we have come to this personal awareness of how to better manage all aspects of our life, we can now become better servant leaders at work.
 We know there are times we need to ask more of our staff to help our company or department attain crucial goals, to go that extra mile to drive execution.
-But also, we are in a better position to understand what stresses an employee is trying to manage outside of the office that may prevent them from having the same focus or attention to their job.
+However, also, we are in a better position to understand what stresses an employee is trying to manage outside of the office that may prevent them from having the same focus or attention to their job.

 - As a manager, we need to use this awareness to bring a higher level of trust and transparency to your job and your management of others.
-This conversation starts with one-to-one conversations.
-If you observe a performance, focus, timeliness, presenteeism or absenteeism concern, take the time to learn what is causing this behavioral change.
+This conversation starts with one-to-one communications.
+If you observe a performance, focus, timeliness, presenteeism, or absenteeism concern, take the time to learn what is causing this behavioral change.
 It never ceases to surprise me at how much hurt and pain the average employee carries with them to work every day and how hard they work to try to manage their performance around these crisis points.
 As leaders, we need to bring empathy to the workplace.

-- This honesty and transparency work both ways.
-You, the manager, may have a crisis in your life that is impacting your attention, presenteeism or focus.
+This honesty and transparency work both ways.
+You, the manager, may have a crisis in your life that is impacting your attention, presenteeism, or focus.
 If we are expecting our employees to be open with their life issues, we also need to show our humanness.
-This leading by example will solidify the expectation of transparency in the workplace.
+This leading by example, will solidify the expectation of transparency in the workplace.

 - There are times when we need our staff to give that extra effort.
 When these moments happen, we must realize that we are asking them to shift their focus and attention more to work at the expense of family.
 This request is nothing a leader should ever take for lightly and comes with responsibilities.
 If we are asking them to go the extra for the company or project at the expense of family we must tell them: